 We will arrange for coach pick up and drop off from your accommodation to your ski destination and back home again.

-Yes, definitely.
-We will have your pre-paid lesson vouchers organised and will assist you in any way possible to make sure your entire family have a wonderful day on and off the slopes.
+Yes, definitely!
+If you book lessons as part of your ski package, we will have your pre-paid lesson vouchers organised and will assist you in any way possible to make sure your entire family have a wonderful day on and off the slopes.

 Meals are not included in the price, we generally leave this up to the individual.
 All accommodation will be self catering, with an in room kitchen(ette) at all properties, therefore you have the option of preparing meals if you wish.
 Other options include ordering off the room service menus, or going out to a nice cafe nearby, or dining in the many ski field restaurants and cafes on offer.
 All accommodation is also centrally located, making dining easy and convenient.